Skip to content

 How to get a table in German

-This is the first step in a real restaurant situation.
+This is the first real step in a restaurant.

 EnglishGermanPronunciation